 I do not study any formal interview process at traditional Japanese company: What to wear, how many times to knock the door, what to say before you sit down, etc. I like salaryman culture, but I don’t necessarily want to be one.
-They’re not the companies for me.
+They’re not the companies for us.

-I do not study any whiteboard interviews (invert a binary tree, write a bubble sort), algorithmetic questions, puzzles, math riddles, or tricky questions.
-They’re not the companies for me.
+I do not study any trikcy whiteboard interviews (invert a binary tree, write a bubble sort), algorithmetic questions, puzzles, math riddles, or tricky questions.
+They’re not the companies for us.
 I like company who test on what really the job would be doing.
-If you really want to study, not for the interview, but for fun, I recommend you: norvig/pytudes.

 For real interviews, I am extremely nervous when I interview.
-My general strategy is to be me and kind during the interview.
+My general strategy is to be myself and kind during the interview.
 Say I don’t know when you don’t know.
 Prepare yourself with a project / a failure you want and can talk in depth. interviewing.io is amazing if you want to prepare technical hands on interview.
-For questions to ask as interviewee, pick some that you care about from Reverse interview.
+For questions to ask as interviewee, pick some questions you care about from Reverse interview.

 A great question to ask would be: